 On Saturday, September 17, OMSI, Rose City Astronomers and Vancouver Sidewalk Astronomers will celebrate the beginning of autumn with a free Star Party!
 Join us as we gaze at the heavens from Rooster Rock State Park and Stub Stewart State Park starting at sunset.
 The party is free with $5 parking per vehicle parking fee.
 From beginners to experts of all ages, here's your opportunity to view the stars and other objects through a variety of telescopes.
 Viewing highlights include Venus, Mars, Saturn and more!

-Join us as we gaze at the pre-summer night sky at Rooster Rock State Park, located 22 miles east of Portland on I-84 just east of Sandy River at exit 25.
+Join us as we gaze at the pre-autumn night sky at Rooster Rock State Park, located 22 miles east of Portland on I-84 just east of Sandy River at exit 25.
 To reach L.L.
 "Stub" Stewart State Park, take US-26 west of Portland and turn right on OR-47.
 The event starts at sunset and is free with $5 parking per vehicle.
 Warm clothing and a flashlight with red light are recommended.
 Personal telescopes and binoculars are welcome.

 On the scheduled day of each OMSI Star Parties, it is suggested that interested visitors check back here for possible weather-related cancellations.